 I already mentioned the thing with the lack of a social circle, and the other little oddity that only occurs to you on your tenth rewatch or so is…at the Halloween dance, Curr materialises out of an amp, vapourises the lead singer and plays one of his songs with the replacement band.
 All the kids cheer the burned, mutilated rock god, guessing he’s a tribute act, but did no-one think “he died in a fire a few days ago.
 This is, at best, in poor taste”?
 Apparently not.
 Also, no-one remotely dangerous has ever done pirouettes like Curr does as part of his ridiculous on-stage dancing.

 In trivia I don’t quite believe, Simmons says he was offered the role of Curr but turned it down due to not thinking the script was up to much.
 I’d guess this was post-facto rationalisation, as a heavy metal movie with a washed-up former rock star pretending to be a sexy Satanic badass would have been a very tough sell (he ended up being played by jobbing actor Tony Fields, who was no oil painting either but did the sneer well).
-He also disappears entirely after his two scenes, which makes no sense given how central he is to the plot (he’s about to play Curr’s album at midnight on Halloween, spreading the evil far and wide).
+Simmons also disappears entirely after his two scenes, which makes no sense given how central he is to the plot (he’s about to play Curr’s album at midnight on Halloween, spreading the evil far and wide) and I’m thinking he was supposed to be the ultimate villain but they cut that subplot out.
 Still, it looks like he and Ozzy had fun:

 Rating: thumbs up